uniphil/biscuitsandtea/markdown/conky-rightclick.md

-HowTo make your Conkys transparent to your clicks. (event forwarding)
+#How to make Conkys forward click events

-Make sure you have the following lines in your conkyrc:
+Make sure you have the following line in your conkyrc:

 ```
 own_window_type override